Chartboost Creative Studio wants to boost app marketers’ effectiveness by 60%

 With unique and specific target audience research and segmentation, the studio aims to build the right creative mobile ads for the right audiences.
 Chartboost said early results show that brands using the studio can achieve an average conversion rate (impressions to installs) increase of 60 percent, and an average eCPM (effective cost per mille, or the cost of acquiring 1,000 users) improvement of 40 percent for a complete creative set.

-“With over 300,000 integrated apps and 7 years worth of campaign data, Chartboost is in a unique position to combine player metrics and creative talent to build ad formats that drive revenues to our partners,” said Chartboost CEO Maria Alegre, in an email to GamesBeat.
+“With over 300,000 integrated apps and seven years worth of campaign data, Chartboost is in a unique position to combine player metrics and creative talent to build ad formats that drive revenues to our partners,” said Chartboost CEO Maria Alegre, in an email to GamesBeat.
 “We’ve proven that when our Creative Studio creates and optimizes the ad formats, our advertisers get increased conversions and higher return on ad spend.”

 The traditional banner ads on mobile aren’t working as well as they once did.
-To reach new users, brands have become increasingly interested in interactive ads that not only showcase products but deliver compelling messages, encouraging users to take an action and allowing them to measure results in real time, Chartboost said.
+To reach new users, brands have become increasingly interested in interactive ads that not only showcase products but deliver compelling messages, encouraging users to take an action and allowing brands to measure results in real time, Chartboost said.

 According to a report by market researcher IPG Media Lab, interactive ads extend the amount of time consumers spend with the brand, driving a 47 percent lift in time spent with the ad compared to non-interactive ads.
 The same study also found that interactive video ad engagement is tied to purchase intent at a nine times higher rate than passive video ad viewing.